TurtleException/DiscordSync/README.md

 *Proper README will follow when v02 is done*

 # TODO
-- [ ] Implement synchronized names
+- [x] Implement synchronized names
-- [ ] Fix incorrect amount of players displayed in Discord status when player leaves
+- [x] Fix incorrect amount of players displayed in Discord status when player leaves
-  - Maybe also implement repeating task (*ever 10 seconds or so*)
+  - Maybe also implement repeating task (*every 10 seconds or so*)
+- [x] Parse embeds in minecraft
+- [x] Parse attachments in container text
+- [ ] Implement automatic game lang file download
+- [ ] Allow language reloads while the plugin is running
+- [ ] (maybe) make the plugin reload-safe
 - [ ] *beep boop*